Skip to main content

 Travelling by bus in the EU: what are your rights?

 • Check the departure and arrival locations of the bus.
-Some stops can be done outside bus stations.
+Some stops are located outside bus stations.

-• Choose your schedule wisely if you have any imperatives (flight boarding, appointment…) because in case of delay due to traffic jams on the road, you will not be entitled to any compensation.
+• Choose your schedule wisely if you have any imperatives (flight boarding, appointment…).
+In case of delay due to traffic jams on the road, you will not be entitled to any compensation.

-• If you travel beyond French borders make sure you take your valid passport or identity card.
-Bus drivers do not make a systematic check at the departure, but the bus may be stopped along the way by the national authorities of the country.
+• If you travel beyond French borders, make sure you take your valid passport or identity card.
+Bus drivers do not make systematic checks at departure but national control authorities may board the bus to do so during the trip.

-• Minors are also required to travel with a valid identity document and an official authorization to leave the country if they live in France and are not travelling with one of their parents.
-Further information on www.service-public.fr
+• Minors are also required to travel with a valid identity document and an official authorisation to leave the country if they live in France and are traveling alone, with a single parent, or with another adult.
+Find out more before you leave.

 Cancellation or bus delay of more than 2 hours: what are my rights?